zeinovich/forecast-ai/README.md

-# Automated Demand Forecasting

 ### How it works
 1. Upload your dataset in **"Upload data"**.
-2.
+2. You can forecast for current DFU using the **"DFU settings"**.
+3. You need to select new DFU for the forecast in **"New IDs"**.
+   - If your DFU has no history for forecast  use **"Select similar IDs"** to make prediction based on similar DFU.
-3. Сhoose forecast setting.
+5. Сhoose forecast setting.
-4. Enjoy!
+6. Enjoy!

 ### Models benchmark
 | **Model Type**  | **Train Average MAE** |